TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

 .. class:: Context(prec=None, rounding=None, Emin=None, Emax=None, capitals=None, clamp=None, flags=None, traps=None)

    Creates a new context.
-If a field is not specified or is :const:`None`, the default values are copied from the :const:`DefaultContext`.
+If a field is not specified or is :const:`None`, the default values are copied kutoka the :const:`DefaultContext`.
 If the *flags* field is not specified or is :const:`None`, all flags are cleared.

    *prec* is an integer in the range [:const:`1`, :const:`MAX_PREC`] that sets